JBEI/foldy/README.md

 - `FOLDY_DOMAIN`: Domain name selected for foldy application
 - `FOLDY_USER_EMAIL_DOMAIN`: Email domain to allow access, e.g. "lbl.gov" will allow all users with "@lbl.gov" email addresses to access
-- `GOOGLE_BUCKET_NAME`: Name of google cloud bucket, for example 'berkeley-foldy-bucket' however it needs to be unique globally like an email address needs to be unique globally
+- `GOOGLE_STORAGE_DIRECTORY`: Name of google cloud bucket, for example 'berkeley-foldy-bucket' however it needs to be unique globally like an email address needs to be unique globally
 - `GOOGLE_ARTIFACT_REPO`: Name of google cloud docker image repository, typically 'foldy-repo'
 - `GOOGLE_CLOUD_STATIC_IP_NAME`: Name of google cloud static IP resource, typically 'foldy-ip'